-Drunk and Disorderly
+Drunk & Disorderly Conduct

 * CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards, and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the Bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories – legal ability and general ethical standards.